dpfens/dpfens.github.io/experiment/_posts/2022-10-07-fair-division-goods-part-1.md

 **Normalization dependence**: The criterion crucially depends on how we normalize valuations.
 We've set *vᵢ(M) = 700,000* for all siblings, making their fair shares comparable.
 But if we used different scales (Maya values total at 1, Jordan values total at 100), proportionality would mean different things.

-This normalization implicitly makes an **interpersonal utility comparison**: one unit of Maya's utility equals one unit of Jordan's utility.
-This is a strong assumption that some philosophers reject, but it's necessary to define proportionality across agents.
+When we declare that Maya's $233,333 share equals Jordan's $233,333 share, we're making a philosophically controversial claim: that one unit of Maya's satisfaction equals one unit of Jordan's.
+Proportionality requires this assumption, even though subjective experiences aren't directly comparable.

 {% include components/heading.html heading='The Relationship Between Fairness Criteria' level=4 %}